-The main house and all structures at the survival retreat should be fireproof, weather proof, and protect against armed attackers firing semi-automatic weapons, as much as feasible.
+The main house and all structures at the survival retreat should be fireproof, weatherproof, and protected against armed assault as much as feasible.

-- Construct the buidings out of cinder block and poured concrete walls.
-The floors should also be comprised of concrete – you can cover the fire resistant material to make it more attractive, or simply paint it.
+- Construct the buildings out of cinder block and poured concrete walls.
+The floors should also be comprised of concrete – you can cover the fire-resistant material to make it more attractive, or simply paint it.
 The thick walls will help curtail bullets of multiple calibers, as well.
 A fire could still start inside the home and cause the loss of personal belonging and stockpiled preps, but you will still have a strong shelter to protect you from whatever is outside.

 - The roof of each building should be metal so it too is fire retardant.

-- Build a protective metal case around the chimneys with a firmly affixed cast iron (or similar fire resistant material) top – and line it on both sides with as small of a gauge of hardware cloth as possible.
-The metal case will provide added protection from a maruader attempting to wreak havoc on the home from the rooftop.
+- Build a protective metal case around the chimneys with a firmly affixed cast iron (or similar fire-resistant material) top – and line it on both sides with as small of a gauge of hardware cloth as possible.
+The metal case will provide added protection from a marauder attempting to wreak havoc on the home from the rooftop.

 - Create a fire break around the main house and all other portions of the survival retreat to the extend feasible.
 Wildfires spread rapidly during the summer months or whenever there is a drought – and fire may also be used by attackers to take what’s yours as you flee.